projectatomic/adb-atomic-developer-bundle/docs/using.rst

 the docker CLI can interact with it.
 For security reasons, the docker daemon is TLS protected, so in addition to exposing the port you must configure the docker command on the host to use TLS and the right port.
-This can be done easily with the ``vagrant-adbinfo`` Vagrant plugin.
+This can be done easily with the ``vagrant-service-manager`` Vagrant plugin.
 The plugin will provide you with the TLS certificate and the proper environment variables.

-1. Install the ``vagrant-adbinfo`` plugin in order to get easy access to the correct environment variables and the TLS certificates.
+1. Install the ``vagrant-service-manager`` plugin in order to get easy access to the correct environment variables and the TLS certificates.

    ::

-       vagrant plugin install vagrant-adbinfo
+       vagrant plugin install vagrant-service-manager

-   More information about the vagrant-adbinfo plugin is `available in the source repository`_.
+   More information about the vagrant-service-manager plugin is `available in the source repository`_.

-.. _available in the source repository: https://github.com/projectatomic/vagrant-adbinfo
+.. _available in the source repository: https://github.com/projectatomic/vagrant-service-manager

-2. Get the correct environment variables and TLS certificates from the plugin.
+2. Get the correct environment variables and TLS certificates for `docker` using the plugin.
    The example below shows the command and the output for Linux::

-    $ vagrant adbinfo
+    $ vagrant service-manager env docker
     Set the following environment variables to enable access to the docker daemon running inside of the vagrant virtual machine:

     export DOCKER_HOST=tcp://172.13.14.1:5555
-    export DOCKER_CERT_PATH=/home/bexelbie/Repositories/vagrant-adbinfo/.vagrant/machines/default/virtualbox/.docker
+    export DOCKER_CERT_PATH=/home/foo/bar/adb/.vagrant/machines/default/virtualbox/.docker
     export DOCKER_TLS_VERIFY=1
     export DOCKER_MACHINE_NAME="90d3e96"